almostrealism/iwfm-docker/README.md

 [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 Next, navigate to the "terraform/iwfm-aws" directory of this repository and create a file called terraform.tfvars.
 Inside this file, you'll include all the parameters for your deployment.
+You can select any resource_bucket and analytics_bucket you want, as long as they don't exist already.
+Your analytics_bucket is where the final results will live so that they can be analyzed using QuickSight.
+Any region is acceptable, but it must match your QuickSight region if you want to create dashboards.

 ```
 prefix="iwfm"
 iwfm_model="<path-to-model>/c2vsimfg_version1.01.zip"
 resource_bucket="iwfm-bucket-987342582"
+analytics_bucket="iwfm-analytics-3523598"
 region="us-east-2"
 aws_access_key="your_access_key"
 aws_secret_key="your_secret_key"